genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/05_ssdt-day5.md

 To help you in this task, as The Genesis low-code platform only includes the camel-core dependency, the project you [cloned](https://github.com/genesiscommunitysuccess/servertraining-seed) created a new local module called `alpha-camel-libs` declaring the Camel dependencies needed as described [here](../../../server/integration/apache-camel/configuring-runtime/#dependencies).

 Also, the project you [cloned](https://github.com/genesiscommunitysuccess/servertraining-seed) has a docker conteiner with an [SFTP](https://hub.docker.com/r/atmoz/sftp) server to do this task, including the `hostname` **sftp**, `user ` **JohnDoe**, and `password` **Password11**.

+In order to save your local resources and allow a good experience, we do recommend that you change your **alpha-processes.xml** and **alpha-system-definition.xml** leaving only ALPHA_CAMEL process as runnable.
+You can do that by commenting the other ones or setting them to start=false.
 :::